GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 ### Provide great images {: #images }

 All image assets (icon, tile, marquee, and screenshots) [should be provided][supplying-images].
-Images should not be blurry or too busy, as described in [Images of a quality listing](/docs/webstore/best_listing/#images).
+Images should not be blurry or too busy, as described in [Images of a high-quality listing](/docs/webstore/best_listing/#images).

 ### Choose your extension's category well {: #categories }